 We account for stock-based payments in accordance with ASC 718, "Compensation - Stock Compensation," which requires that such equity instruments be measured at their fair values on the grant date.
-Stock-based payments to employees include grants of stock that are recognized in the consolidated statement of operations based on their fair values at the date of grant.
+Stock-based payments to employees include grants of stock that are recognized in the consolidated statements of income based on their fair values at the date of grant.